Drug Awareness Parent Community Meeting

 Donna Thacker is a former educator herself, a retired public school music teacher.
 Mrs. Thacker has been a staple in the community and a longtime volunteer and supporter of the P-H-M Education Foundation in such events as the Silver Mile and Running is Elementary.

 Both Dr. and Mrs. Thacker have generously supported the Foundation with their time, leadership, service and financial contributions over the years.
-Since 2021, the Thackers have donated $232,500, including also contributing to PHMEF’s Naming Rights Campaign:
+Over his tenure as Superintendent, the Thackers have donated $232,500, including also contributing to PHMEF’s Naming Rights Campaign:

 1. Chris Geesman Kingsmen Athletic Center (formerly the Kingsmen Athletic Center), $25,000 donated in December 2021 ($5,000 per year over five years, for an overall period of 12 years)